 This is a best prospect industry sector for this country.
 Includes a market overview and trade data.

-The automotive sector is one of Italy’s major industries.
-In 2019, turnover was almost €106 billion (about $119 billion), which accounts for 11% of Italy’s manufacturing turnover and 6.2% of Italy’s GDP.
+The automotive sector is one of Italy’s major industries and employs 278,000.
+Last available data (February 2021) showed that in 2020, the automotive sector’s turnover was €106.1 billion, which was 11% of Italy’s manufacturing turnover and 6.2% of Italy’s GDP.
 The conversion from thermal engines to electromobility (hybrid and electric) is reshaping the sector and may offer opportunities for U.S. vehicle component, charging infrastructure, and diagnostic equipment manufacturers.
 Major changes in the circulating stock may also drive the development of the aftermarket sector in Italy.

 In 2021, 797,243 vehicles (443,819 cars, 290,021 light commercial vehicles, and 63,403 trucks and buses) were produced in Italy, a 2.6% increase over 2020.
 1,457,952 new cars, 5.5% more than in the prior year, were registered in 2021.
 The leading brands were the Stellantis Group (37.82% of the market), followed by the Volkswagen Group (16.52%), and the Renault Group (11.48%).
 In January 2021, FCA and PSA merged and became Stellantis, the world’s fourth largest automotive group, with 551,421 units registered in Italy in 2021 compared to 537,071 units for FCA and PSA in 2020 (or 38.88% of the market).
 80,989 units by Ford Motor Company were registered in 2021 (5.55% of the market), and 89,573 in 2020 (6.48% of the market).
 6,045 Tesla cars were registered in 2021 (0.41% of the market) and 3,805 cars in 2020 (0.28% of the market).